Anandh-007/Pokemon-game/README.md

 npm start

-The frontend will be available at http://localhost:3000.
+The Webpage will be available at http://localhost:5000.